yaz62/mysite/content/posts/prove-meridians-are-geodesics/index.md

 ![My plot](gpt3.png)

-There's simply no way that $\alpha^{\prime\prime}$ lives in the 1D normal space and doesn't align with the unit surface normal.
+There's simply no way that $\alpha^{\prime\prime}$ doesn't align with the unit surface normal, because the normal space is 1D!
 For some reason, I didn't think of ChatGPT o4-mini, which is much better at reasoning, but instead I turned to Claude Sonnet 4, since many people have said good things about it.
-At first, Claude tried to show that the covariant derivative is zero:
+Here's the conclusion Claude arrived at initially:

 <p style="text-align: center;">
     <img src="claude1.png" alt="Diagram" style="width:80%;" />
 </p>

-So it seemed to be using the same circular logic that ChatGPT used, that "the covariant derivative is zero because it should be zero for geodesics," which totally defeats the purpose of the proof.
+It seemed to be using the same circular logic that ChatGPT used, that "the covariant derivative is zero because it should be zero for geodesics," which totally defeats the purpose of the proof.
 Here's how the conversation unfolded after I pointed out the obviously flawed reasoning:

 <p style="text-align: center;">
     <img src="claude2.png" alt="Diagram" style="width:80%;" />